Characters talking online

 You can use this phrase in a variety of contexts, and is generally suitable for all situations.
 For example, you could use it if you’re unable to do something, don’t want to do something, or aren’t sure if you can do something.

-If you can't do something particular, you can use the phrase No puedo hacerlo.
-This translates to "I can't do it" and is a great way to decline an offer or request in a polite way.
+If you can’t do something particular, use No puedo hacerlo.
+This translates to “I can’t do it“ and is a great way to decline an offer or request politely.

 Spanish